Muscle cramps are misnamed; they are skin cramps

 Some are horizontal, some are vertical, while others swerve or go diagonally.

-But, one fold won't go far before it intersects with another fold.
+But, one fold doesn't go far before it intersects with another fold.

 Can you spot some fold crossings?